twilio-labs/function-templates/patient-appointment-management/README.md

 ***

 This section is intended for technical developers who wish to customize this application to meet your organization's specific requirements.
-Here you will find an outline of requirements for setting up a development-specific environment for modifying the prototype application, as well as steps for customizing your Twilio Studio Flow, Services, and AWS Resources.
+Here you will find an outline of requirements for setting up and deploying a development-specific environment for modifying the prototype application, testing the application after deployment, as well as steps for customizing your Twilio Studio Flow, Services, and AWS Resources.

-### Setup Development Environment
+### Deploying and Setting up a Development Environment

 ***

+#### Setup Development Environment

 1. **Create new app instance:** in order to create a separate instance of the application for modification and development purposes, you will first need to provision a separate (1) Twilio account; (2) AWS account; and (3) EHR endpoint to avoid resource name clashes
 2. **Twilio CLI:** installing the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli)